kmalakoff/knockback/README.md

 equal(view_model.full_name(), 'Last: Starr, First: Ringo', "full name is good")
 ```

-Reassign (and stub out) specific defaut observable names to _{name} if you plan to use them only as internal, intermediate values.
+Reassign (and stub out) specific default observable names to _{name} if you plan to use them only as internal, intermediate values.
 This way you can use your attribute names with advanced logic in your template bindings.

 ```coffeescript
 class ContactViewModel extends kb.ViewModel